-RL algorithms learn either directly a policy (policy–gradient and actor–critic methods \citep{sac, Konda-Tsitsiklis-actor-critic, Sutton-PG}) or an action–value function $Q_{\pi}(s,a)$ (value–based methods such as Q‐learning and its deep variants \cite{KorayDQN}).
-Model–free approaches dispense with an explicit model of $\mathbb{P}$, while model–based methods leverage or learn a transition model to plan.
+RL algorithms either learn directly a policy (policy–gradient and actor–critic methods, see e.g. \citet{sac, Konda-Tsitsiklis-actor-critic, Sutton-PG}), or learn an action–value function $Q_{\pi}(s,a)$ in value–based methods such as Q‐learning and its deep variants \cite{KorayDQN}.
+Model–free approaches do not use an explicit model of $\mathbb{P}$, while model–based methods leverage or learn a transition model to plan \citep{SuttonB2018book}.